GoLangsam/powser/README.md

 `powser` builds on advanced concurrent functionality:
-[lazy evaluated](https://en.wikipedia.org/wiki/Lazy_evaluation) demand channels represent the potentially infinite stream of coefficients.

-Coefficients can be `*big.Rat` from "math/big" or simple int64 rationals (included).
+[lazy evaluated](https://en.wikipedia.org/wiki/Lazy_evaluation) demand channels represent the potentially infinite stream of coefficients, which can be `*big.Rat` from "math/big" or simple int64 rationals (included).

 Powser has simple [conventions](#conventions) and provides: